Getting A Second Opinion On Your Pathology Report

 2. Dianon Laboratories (800) 328-2666

 Another consideration is that small samples of tissue like biopsies are subject to sampling errors.
 Biopsies sample only a very small amount of the tissue from the organ being evaluated.
-It is possible that the biopsy needle misses all the cancer and give you a false negative.
+It is possible that the biopsy needle misses all the cancer giving you a false negative.
 There is no way to know if you have fallen prey to this type of error, so if the symptoms that have caused a concern remain over a period you should consider a second biopsy to harvest additional tissue samples.

 An Update - In an article in the New York Times written on June 28, 2017, Gina Kolata reported just how often there are mix-ups of samples sent to laboratories.
 In these situations, the correct results were delivered, but to the wrong doctor or patient with the wrong patient name attached to the report.